ExtremeElectronics/SP0256-AL2-Pico-Emulation-Detail/README.md

 ## Enumeration
 allophoneDefs.h contains the allophone names from the data sheet as an innumeration to make making lists of allophones easier.

+## Making speach
+Look through the origional data sheet.
+String together allophones. send them (with a length) to  PlayAllophones Simple.... ish :)